-“The risk of people doing something they shouldn’t or not doing something they should.”
+“The Risk of People doing things they shouldn’t or not doing things they should”.

 There are countless examples of people doing things (or not doing things) that negatively impact the risk environment.

 Even those risks that do not appear to be directly driven by human behaviour can contain human elements which can worsen the risk profile.

 For example, a natural disaster is not preventable.
 But the impact of the disaster can be made that much worse by poor decisions taken by human beings, either in response to the event or in a (lack of) pre-emptive planning.

 A hurricane cannot (yet) be prevented, but its impact on society is heavily influenced by the human response to it.

 By better understanding what drives human behaviour, we have a greater chance of controlling the risks associated with it.

 At their best, people are awe-inspiring, creative, courageous, inspirational, wonderful and intelligent.
 At their worst, they are evil, destructive, inappropriate, lazy, awful and useless.

 Human Risk is about preventing the latter and incentivising the former.
 A mission that involves “Bringing Science to Risk & Compliance”.
 The science in question is Behavioural Science.